ideaspaper/fnless/README.md

 _**Parameters**_

 - `solutionPath`: path of the source code file.
-- `keyVars`: an array of strings, which contain variable names whose value need to be changed during the test.
+- `keyVars`: an array of strings, which contains variable names whose value need to be changed during the test.

 _**Return**_